-Can Your Employer Be Ordered to Pay for Your Medical Marijuana?
+Can Your Employer Be Ordered to Pay for Your Medical Marijuana in Jersey City, NJ?

 When you’re hurt at work, you’re forced to follow a number of rules.
 For one, your employer or their workers’ compensation carrier provides you with authorized medical care.
 This often means one or the other selects your doctors and must approve all treatment options.
 With such strict guidelines in place, it might come as a surprise.
 When it comes to authorizing treatment, a court may actually order payment for medical marijuana.